CSCfi/csc-user-guide/docs/cloud/rahti/concepts.md

 Every host with the pattern `*.rahtiapp.fi` will automatically have a **DNS record** and a valid **TLS certificate**.
 It is possible to configure a Route with any given hostname, but a `CNAME` pointing to `rahtiapp.fi` must be configured, and a **TLS certificate** must be provided.
 See the [Custom domain names and secure transport](/cloud/rahti/tutorials/custom-domain/) article for more information.

-It is possible to use annotations to enable **IP whitelisting**, where only few ip ranges are allowed to get through the **route** and the rest of the internet is blocked.
+It is possible to use annotations to enable **IP whitelisting**, where only a few IP ranges are allowed to get through the **route** and the rest of the internet is blocked.
 Security-wise, it is highly encouraged to utilize IP whitelisting for services that are not meant to be visible to the entire internet.
 In order to add it to a route do:

 ```sh
 oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist='192.168.1.0/24 10.0.0.1'